o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-controllable-character.md

 1. In the **Input** component, click the browse \(**…**\) button, select the `player.inputbindings` file, and then click **OK**\.

-## Step 3: Create an Input Script with Script Canvas<a name="script-canvas-tutorial-controllable-character-step-three"></a>
+## Step 3: Create an Input Script with Script Canvas {#script-canvas-tutorial-controllable-character-step-three}

 Now that you set up a sphere with physics and input mapping, you can create your first script with the **Script Canvas** editor\.